vatesfr/xen-orchestra/known-bugs.md

 There are also lots of minor bugs such as:
 * Duplicate key inputs (refresh the page if it happens).
 * Links on the navigation bar are sometimes unclickable.

-## Non refresh-proof authentication

-If you refresh the page, you have to re-authenticate yourself.